"Come and See": A Web Commentary on the Gospel of John: Section 10 New Life Foreshadowed (Jn 11.1-57)

 54So Jesus was no longer able to walk openly among the people of Judaea, but he went away from there into the countryside, near the desert, to a city called Ephraim, and he remained there with the disciples.

 55The Jewish Passover was near and many people went up to Jerusalem from the countryside before Passover, to purify themselves.
 56Then they looked for Jesus and they said to one another, standing in the Temple, “What do you think?
 Might he not come to the festival?”
-57But the high priests and the Pharisees had given orders that if anyone knew where he was they should make it known, so that they could arrest him.
+57But the chief priests and the Pharisees had given orders that if anyone knew where he was they should make it known, so that they could arrest him.

 Return to the opening menu.